 Rafael Brisita serves as an associate professor and division chair at St. Philip’s College a part of the Alamo Colleges.
 He serves and is the current past chair of the State of Texas Higher Workforce Education Leadership Committee.
 Mr. Brisita has been involved with Workforce Education for over 25 years – teaching and developing programs for just-in-time operations to assist in the opening and operations of plants such as the Boeing, Lockheed Martin, Toyota, Caterpillar, and consulting with the Department of Defense.
 He also served on the City of San Antonio transition team that converted the old Kelly Air Force Base to a nationally recognized aerospace and manufacturing hub.
 Mr. Brisita was one of the team members that started the nationally recognized dual credit Alamo Academies that recently received the 2012 Texas Higher Education Star Award from the Texas Higher Education Coordinating Board (THECB) and the National Bellwether 2014 award.
 His credentials include the FAA A&P license, Bachelor and Master science in education.

 Dr. Lesley Keeling-Olson first came to Temple College as the Department Chair of Criminal Justice and currently serves as the Division Director of Business and Career Professions.
 She has been involved in Career and Technical Education (CTE) since 1989 as a practitioner and in CTE education for 15 years.
 Lesley first completed a Bachelor’s from Baylor University before coming back to Temple College to obtain two Associates in Criminal Justice.
 She later completed a Master’s Degree in Criminal Justice from Tarleton State University and a Doctorate in Educational Administration from University of Mary Hardin-Baylor.
+One of her passions is working with Perkins and continuing to work as a practitioner in CTE.

 David McAnally is currently serving as the Associate Vice President for Workforce Education at Trinity Valley Community College (TVCC) located in Athens, Texas.
 David has also served as the Dean of Applied Technologies, Chair of the Business division and computer science instructor at Paris Junior College in Paris, Texas.
 David has chaired and served on numerous local and state committees and is the coordinator for the Perkins Basic grant on the TVCC campus.
 In addition to serving on the TACTE board, David serves on the Advanced Technical Credit (ATC), state leadership committee, has been the past president of the Association for Computer Educators in Texas (ACET), past member of the Rural Community College Alliance (RCCA) and past president of the Texas Technical Society (TTS).
 David was also awarded the Paris Junior College Master Teacher Award.
 David completed his Associate of Arts degree at Henderson County Junior College (now Trinity Valley Community College) and his Bachelor of Science and Master of Science degrees at East Texas State University (now Texas A&M University-Commerce).